Multigraded Betti numbers of Veronese embeddings: INTRODUCTION

 \section{INTRODUCTION}

 A central open question in the study of syzygies is to determine the Betti table of $\mathbb{P}^m$ under the $d$-uple Veronese embedding.
 Veronese syzygies have been the focus of a great deal of attention, e.g.~\cite{zbMATH07330979, zbMATH07124911, zbMATH06609392, zbMATH06117694, zbMATH06620296, arXiv:2311.03625, zbMATH01587223, zbMATH05268889}.
 The case $m=1$ is well understood, but even the case $m=2$ is wide open.
+For the $m=2$ case, we do know which coarsely graded Betti numbers vanish~\cite{Aprodu,Green,Birkenhake}:

-For the $m=2$ case, in a major computational effort,~\cite{zbMATH07330979} recently computed all multigraded Betti numbers up to the sixth Veronese (and some up to the eighth).
+Here, we focus on the multigraded Betti numbers.
+In a major computational effort,~\cite{zbMATH07330979} recently computed all multigraded Betti numbers up to the sixth Veronese (and some up to the eighth).
 Our goal in this paper is to better understand the multigraded Betti numbers of Veronese embeddings of projective spaces.
 In particular, we prove new vanishing and non-vanishing results for these multigraded Betti numbers.
 Related vanishing theorems were proved with other methods by Castryck, Lemmens, and Hering~\cite{CastryckLemmensHering}.
 Their bounds are incomparable to ours.